Darkempire78/Music-Discord-Bot/README.md

 * Support YouTube lives
 * Support playlists from Spotify, Deezer, Soundcloud and YouTube
 * Playlist system
+* Sponsorblock integration to skip intros and blanks in the music
 * Many commands
 * Complex queue commands